 Gardening indoors does not guarantee that the plants will be bug-free.
 Wanting your indoor plants free from pesticides, there is another option for keeping bugs at bay.
 You can make a DIY bug repellent by mixing a tablespoon of liquid dish soap and a quarter cup of water.
 A quarter what?
 A quarter tablespoon?
 A quarter cup?
 Put it in a spray bottle and down the stems and leaves of your plants to keep bugs at bay!

-Potting soil is lighter than outdoor soil, easily drains water, and potting soil is sterilized which kills off weed seeds and some diseases that could harm your plant.
-You can prepare potting soil at home or buy from a gardening store.
-It is a soilless mixture of peat, composted bark, sand, recycled mushroom compost, perlite and many others.
+Potting soil is lighter than outdoor soil, easily drains the water, and potting soil is sterilized which kills off weed seeds and some diseases that could harm your plant.
+You can prepare potting soil at home or buy it from a gardening store.
+It is a soilless mixture of peat, composted bark, sand, recycled mushroom compost, perlite, and many others.

 The accelerated progress of urbanization has a lot of advantages.
 As the population grows in urban areas, people can be constrained with time and space.
 Urban gardening is a great activity to infuse a positive and eco-friendly activity amidst the daily grind.